H7O/Com.H.EF.Relational/README.md

 # Com.H.EF.Relational
-Dynamically query relational databases without the need for pre-defined data models to retrieve results nor pre-defined parameters to pass to queries.
+Dynamically query relational databases without the need for pre-defined data models to retrieve results, and with flexible and safe means for passing parameters to queries.

 ## Sample 1
 This sample demonstrates how to execute a simple query without parameters on a SQL Server Database.

 To run this sample, you need to:
 1) Create a new console application
 2) Add NuGet package Com.H.EF.Relational